Two Cities Marathon makes return in Fresno County following pandemic pause

-CLOVIS, California (KSEE) –The Two Cities Marathon made a comeback on Sunday.
+CLOVIS, California (KGPE) — The Two Cities Marathon made a comeback on Sunday.
 The Boston qualifying race was canceled in 2020 due to the coronavirus pandemic.
 Hundreds of runners of all ages and experience levels made their way through Clovis and Fresno for several hours.

 For Oscar Perez, it was one for the books.